What is Palliative Care?

 While compassionate care is provided wherever it is required, we understand that most people would prefer to make this transition pain free in their own homes, surrounded by loving friends and family.
 Both patient and family are given all the support needed to face this process with confidence, calmness and peace of mind in a comfortable environment.
 We pride ourselves on responding to your needs expeditiously.

 Proactive symptom and pain management is our primary concern.
 We seek to exceed the expectations of those we serve.
 Our team of dedicated doctors, nurses, counselors, and volunteers provide the physical, emotional, and spiritual support needed for superior outcomes.
+This interdisciplinary hospice team:

 - Manages the patient’s pain and symptoms